 Short answer, no. They are not mandated IEP team members.
-However, OSEP has provided guidance on this.
+However, OSEP has provided an OSEP guidance letter on this.

 Hey, we’re all busy.
 I get it.
-Most school therapists have huge case loads with very little admin and meeting time.
+Most school therapists have huge caseloads with very little admin and meeting time.
 If you want them there, push for it.
 In the end, no, they don’t “have to” as long as that person’s information and input is provided to the team.

-- ATTENDANCE NOT NECESSARY – A member of the IEP Team described in paragraphs (a)(2) through (a)(5) of this section is not required to attend an IEP meeting, in whole or in part, if the parent of a child with a disability and the local educational agency agree that the attendance of such member is not necessary because the member’s area of the curriculum or related services is not being modified or discussed in the meeting.
+(1) A member of the IEP Team described in paragraphs (a)(2) through (a)(5) of this section is not required to attend an IEP Team meeting, in whole or in part, if the parent of a child with a disability and the public agency agree, in writing, that the attendance of the member is not necessary because the member’s area of the curriculum or related services is not being modified or discussed in the meeting.

-- EXCUSAL – A member of the IEP Team described in paragraph (e)(1) of this section may be excused from attending an IEP meeting, in whole or in part, when the meeting involves a modification to or discussion of the member’s area of the curriculum or related services, if–
+(2) A member of the IEP Team described in paragraph (e)(1) of this section may be excused from attending an IEP Team meeting, in whole or in part, when the meeting involves a modification to or discussion of the member’s area of the curriculum or related services, if—

-- (I) the parent and the local educational agency consent to the excusal; and
+(i) The parent, in writing, and the public agency consent to the excusal; and

 Can I ask that certain people be excluded from my IEP meeting?